ClementTsang/bottom/.github/ISSUE_TEMPLATE/packaging.md

 assignees: ""
 ---

-## Details
+## Describe the issue

-What is the issue?
+What is the packaging-related issue?
 Please be clear and concise.

-Some notes:
+Please note:

-- If the issue is specifically about an existing package/distribution, consider contacting the package maintainer instead in the appropriate location.
+- If the issue is specifically about an existing package/distribution, please consider contacting the package maintainer instead in the appropriate location.

+  The maintainers of this repo manage the distributions of bottom on:
+  - crates.io
+  - Chocolatey
+  - Releases on GitHub

-- If this issue is about supporting a new package manager/installation method, please do consider maintaining it yourself and sending in a PR, and I'll be glad accept it!
+- If this issue is about supporting a new package manager/installation method, please consider maintaining it yourself and sending in a PR, and I'll be glad to accept it!
   See [the documentation](https://clementtsang.github.io/bottom/nightly/contribution/packaging-and-distribution/) for more information.